jose-jaen/Airbnb/README.md

-# Airbnb Price Prediction with Machine Learning & Deep Learning Algorithms
+# Airbnb Price Prediction

+Quantitative Economics Bachelor Thesis in which Machine Learning and Deep Learning Algorithms are used to accurately predict Airbnb rental prices